Historical reenactment in Australia

 Historical re-enactment in Australia has been occurring since at least the early 1970s.
 With no conventional land battles and few protracted civil disturbances since the British colonisation of Australia, most military re-enactment in Australia focuses on events from other countries (mostly European), including the European Feudal, medieval, and renaissance eras.

 The Dark Ages, medieval, and Renaissance periods are popular eras for re-enactments, and the three largest events, as measured by participants, focus on these eras of history.
 18th and 19th century re-enactment groups are also popular, and convey Australian interest in early colonial pre-federation military regiments.
 The history of the Australian Light Horse regiments are the area of Australian history with wide interest, with nearly 15 groups, the first starting in 1978 formed to reenact this period of military history.
 There is also some focus on the Australian Pioneer era.

 Groups

-The oldest surviving re-enactment groups in Australia are the Ancient and Medieval Martial Arts Society, originally established in 1971 and the New Varangian Guard founded in early 80s.
+The oldest surviving re-enactment groups in Australia are the Ancient and Medieval Martial Arts Society, originally established in 1971.
 The Knights Guild of Wessex and Mercia Inc was formed in Queensland in 1979.

 Other early groups that no longer exist were the Melbourne Vikings, founded in the early 1970s, the Medieval Society of Tasmania.
 While focused more on living history rather than re-enactment, the Society for Creative Anachronism was formed as a local group in Sydney in 1980, before officially joining the US-based group in late 1981.

-Three main umbrella groups represent the interests of re-enactment and living history groups around Australia: the Queensland Living History Federation(QLHF); the Australasian Living History Federation (ALHF) - and the Australian Re-enactors Association (ARA).
-The Australasian Register of Living History Organisations (ARLHO) is a website that provides links to living history groups in Australia and New Zealand.
+Two main umbrella groups represent the interests of re-enactment and living history groups around Australia: the Queensland Living History Federation(QLHF); and the Australian Re-enactors Association (ARA).